rajnathsah/AutoResumeUpload/README.md

 4. It will generate log file and screen shot for verification and debugging purpose.
 5. You can schedule it on any server or computer to update profile daily.

+Note:- All the files should be placed in same directory.

 Happy job hunting